 |

-Brown pelicans rest and preen on seacliffs above the ocean.
-In winter months, breeding adults assume a dramatic plumage with brown neck, yellow and white head and bright red-orange gular throat pouch.
-Pictures of White Pelican.
+Brown pelican, winter adult breeding plumage.
+In winter months, breeding pelicans assume a dramatic plumage with brown neck, yellow and white head and bright red gular throat pouch.

 Image ID: 22151